GanjiNagendhraPrasad/Machine-Learning/README.md

 <h2>📝 Summary</h2>
 <p>
 Regularization helps build simpler, more generalizable models by penalizing large coefficients.
-Ridge, Lasso, and Elastic Net are the most commonly used regularization techniques in regression problems.
+Ridge, Lasso are the most commonly used regularization techniques in regression problems.
 </p>